 Occasionally, fantastic financial services fly under the radar.
 One prime example is Positive Pay, the highly effective automated cash management service that alerts bank tellers to fraudulent checks brought to them.

 Using this service, a company shares with its bank a list of the payee, check number and dollar amount of every check it processes.
 When a person presents a check, the teller automatically compares the list to the check, flags any that don’t match and informs the company.
 At that point, the company instructs the teller whether or not to cash the check.

 Another great feature of about Positive Pay is its services are part of AP software offerings.
 It all comes together in a bundled package of solutions.

 Before Positive Pay existed, fraudsters more easily cashed fraudulent checks because the bank teller didn’t have the list to confirm which checks the company cut.
-The criminals stole paper checks, erased the check ink and inserted a fraudulent name and different dollar amount.

 4. Accounts Payable Software Is an iPhone for Finance Industry

 The iPhone changed much more than communications.
 It was an on-ramp to information and tools to simplify our personal lives.
 In a similar way, automated AP processing is like an iPhone customized for the finance industry that does much more than issue checks and make payments.